avaneev/prvhash/README.md

 of values" or a "time- and rhythm- dependent collision minimization problem" when analyzing PRNG's uniformness.
 Incidentally, a set of rhythmic (repeating) processes whose timings are co-primes, spectrally produce the least number of modes thus producing a flatter, more uniform, spectrum.
+Rhythm-dependent collision minimization also touches ability of a single random number generator to create random sequences in many dimensions (known as k-equidistribution) just by selecting any sequence of its outputs.

 (...`10` in binary is `2` in decimal, `1010` is `10`, `101010` is `42`,
 `01` is `1`, `0101` is `5`, `010101` is `21`...)